naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.16.inter.vlan.routing.md

 ###### ROAS Configuration

 1. Activate the physical interface that is trunking with the switch by using the **no shutdown** command

+2. Enter subinterface configuration mode for the first VLAN.
+Convention is to use the VLAN number as the subinterface number

+3. Configure the trunking encapsulation type by using the subinterface configuration command ```encapsulation [dot1q|isl] vlan-number```

+4. Configure IP and subnet mask

+5. Repeat as need for additional VLANs

+#### Verification of Inter-VLAN Routing Configuration